Eqology

 Eqology is a Norway-based multi-level marketing company established in 1998 with operations in most of Europe.
 Eqology develops, produces and distributes nutrition and skin care products through independent distributors.

-In March 2019, Eqology AS has 42 employees and about 7,000 independent distributors serving approximately 40,000 customers in the European area.
-Eqology AS’ headquarter is at Oslo, Norway.
+Eqology AS, had 42 employees and approximately 7,000 independent distributors serving 40,000 customers in Europe as of March 2019.
+Eqology's headquarters is located in Oslo, Norway.

-The company was called SHINE until 15 April 2011 when the company had a complete re-branding and changed the name to Eqology.
-The company became publicly listed on 9 September 2010.
-Eqology was delisted from Oslo Axess in December 2015.
+Previously known as SHINE, the company changed its name to Eqology in April 2011 as part of a rebranding effort.
+Eqology became publicly listed in September 2010, but was delisted from Oslo Axess in December 2015.

-In 2017 the company was present in Norway, Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Austria, The Netherlands, Germany, Switzerland and Belgium.
+In 2017, the company was present in Norway, Denmark, Sweden, Finland, Estonia, Latvia, Lithuania, Austria, The Netherlands, Germany, Switzerland and Belgium.
 Later on Poland, Hungary, Romania, Czech Republic and Slovakia were added to the area served.